Chinese zodiac: Asian

 The Korean zodiac includes the Sheep (yang) instead of the Goat (which would be yeomso), although the Chinese source of the loanword yang may refer to any goat-antelope.

 The Japanese zodiac includes the Sheep (hitsuji) instead of the Goat (which would be yagi), and the Wild boar (inoshishi, i) instead of the Pig (buta).
 Since 1873, the Japanese have celebrated the Japanese New Year on 1 January as per the Gregorian calendar.

+The Filipino zodiac includes the Ram/Sheep (tupa) instead of the Goat, for the Filipino-Chinese source of the loanword tupa may refer to any goat-antelope.

 The Vietnamese zodiac varies from the Chinese zodiac with the second animal being the Water Buffalo instead of the Ox, and the fourth animal being the Cat instead of the Rabbit.

 The Cambodian zodiac is exactly identical to that of the Chinese although the dragon is interchangeable with the Neak (nāga) Cambodian sea snake.
 Sheep and Goat are interchangeable as well.
 The Cambodian New Year is celebrated in April, rather than in January or February as it is in China and most countries.

-The Cham zodiac uses the same order as the Chinese zodiac, but replaces the Monkey with the turtle (known locally as kra).
+The Cham zodiac uses the same order as the Chinese zodiac.

 Similarly the Malay zodiac replaces the Rabbit with the mousedeer (pelanduk) and the Pig with the tortoise (kura or kura-kura).
 The Dragon (Loong) is normally equated with the nāga but it is sometimes called Big Snake (ular besar) while the Snake sign is called Second Snake (ular sani).
 This is also recorded in a 19th-century manuscript compiled by John Leyden.

 The Thai zodiac includes a nāga in place of the Dragon and begins, not at the Chinese New Year, but either on the first day of the fifth month in the Thai lunar calendar, or during the Songkran New Year festival (now celebrated every 13–15 April), depending on the purpose of the use.

 Historically, Lan Na (Kingdom around Northern Thailand) also replaces pig with elephant.
 While modern Thai have returned to pig, its name is still กุน (gu̜n), retaining the actual word for elephant in the zodiac.